worron/awesome-config/README.md

 It's full featured setup filled with widgets preconfigured for certain software and hardware environment.
 Should be carefully edited and adapted before using.
-This way suitable mostly to experienced Awesome WM users.
+This way suitable mostly to experienced `awesome` users.
 Some things to pay attention:

 * Better to disable desktop section from the start.